bellaichef/nvim_optimisations/README.md

     - Npm
     - PHP8.x
     - Composer ( installation : https://getcomposer.org/download/)

-  - in case of using TMUX run the following command on the host : export TERM=screen-256color to avoid a wrong colorscheme (optional)

 Installation :

+  Semi-Auto : Download install.sh in your home directory, and run the following command : 'chmod +x install.sh && ./install.sh'
+  It's really not perfecr but it save a little bit of time

+  Manual installation :

   1) Check that you meet all requirements
   2) Copy nvim folder in ~/.config/
   3) Run nvim and let packages install (You'll get some errors, it's normal, some plugins are called but not yet installed)